Wood Burning : Long-haired Rabbit with Black fur pyrography tutorial

 With the white ear fur, I burned short tan lines along the center opening.

+I also added a few short tan lines here and there on the rest of the white fur.
 As you can see, I didn’t add many tan lines to the white fur.
-I wasn’t joking when I said I didn’t spend much time on the ears.
+I didn’t spend much time on the ears.

 STEP 6 – CHEST

-Next, start blocking in the rest of the fur.
-For this I’m burning along the pattern lines using the flat of the shader.
 If you look closely, you can see that the burn strokes are not uniform in color.
 The reason is that I use a slight up/down motion as I burn the wide band of color.
 This creates irregular color.

-As I continue to burn wide strokes of color, I do leave little gaps here and there.
+As I continue to burn wide strokes of color, I leave little gaps here and there.
 Those little gaps look like highlights.

 It might be easier to draw those highlights with white charcoal.
 Then burn around the white charcoal lines.
 I will get into this subject in greater detail later on.